eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/algorithm-analysis.md

 ## Big O notation

-Big O is a mathematical notation that describes the limiting behavior as a value tends towards infinity.
+Big O is a mathematical notation that describes the limiting behavior of a function as its input tends towards infinity.

 Big O is useful in algorithm analysis because the functions that we get from counting steps often require a lot of detail to specify.
 For example, a worst-case analysis might produce a function like this: